jhannah-netlify/NEDouglasSID128/src/about.md

 "Warrants" are the accounting mechanism via which the SID pays vendors for services.
 Residents pay property taxes to the Douglas County Treasurer, which holds all the SID's money.
-The SID President and Clerk then sign "warrants" so that the County Treasurer sends money to OPPD for the electricity to run the WWTF (for example).
+The SID President and Clerk then sign "warrants" so that the County Treasurer sends money to (for example) OPPD for the electricity to run the WWTF.